z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 them natively.
 Sadly, from a Linux user's perspective, this is a Windows-only tool. although it does appear to run under WINE.

-This author used a Windows virtual machine to run it, and created the coloured ball seen below:
+This author used a Windows virtual machine to run it, and stretching his artistic abilities to the absolute limit, created the coloured ball seen below:

 ![alt text](images/coloured_ball_editor.png "Coloured ball")

-Zx Paintbrush saves ctiles in a 16KB file containing 256 tiles.
-For this example we only needed a single ctile, so the 64 byte file was created using ZX Paintbrush's export function, which will create a ctile file of a single ctile.
+ZX Paintbrush saves ctiles in a 16KB file containing 256 tiles, so all your tiles would normally be saved and loaded via a single file.
+For this example we only needed a single ctile, so the 64 byte file was created using ZX Paintbrush's export function, which will create a ctile file containing a single ctile.

 ## Load the ctile into an Assembly File